waikato-datamining/shallowflow-vfs/README.md

 # shallowflow-vfs
-Plugins for the shallowflow workflow engine that allows making decisions on whether to keep or discard video frames.
+Plugins for the shallowflow workflow engine that allows making decisions on whether to keep or discard video frames via Redis backend.

 ## Conditions